mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 Blank cells are conditions where the failure value will be returned.

-Typecasting makes writing type safe functions in JavaScript a breeze.
-And they also do a great job of self-documenting the code.
+The `cast` methods are also explicit, which means we call them when we need them; they aren't silently implemented as with type coercion.
+And finally, they are self documenting, which means you can read the code and not have to add any comments to understand why we put the methods there.
-The `castFn` call to define the `run` variable, for example, clearly illustrates we expect a function despite the fact that `run` is an awful function name.
+The `castFn` call to define the `run` variable, for example, clearly illustrates we need a function despite the fact that `run` is an awful function name.

-## 4.2 Best practices that work well with typecasting
+## 4.2 Best practices with typecasting
-There are a few best practices that work with typcasting to create a virtuous cycle that accelerates product development:
+We feel Typecasting works best when you adopt a few additional good habits:

 1. Name variables to indicate type
 2. Write consistent API definition